carlo-fontanos/react-redux-basic-example/README.md

 ### Includes:
 - Very basic implementation of Redux
-- `AsyncStorage` for persistent login
+- Persistent login using `AsyncStorage`
 - Simple login and logout functionality
 - Integration of Redux to a [CRNA template](https://github.com/react-community/create-react-native-app)